Q: First, can you tell us a little bit about your “work-life” and your “home life.”

 Q: Do you have a tip for other women – whether it pertains to finding success in your industry, success in building a career in general, or success in balancing work and home?

-I would tell fellow businesswomen never be afraid to demand credit and acknowledgement for your hard work and success.
+I would tell fellow businesswomen never to be afraid to demand credit and acknowledgment for your hard work and success.

 Having come up against people who have a hard time accepting or believing that a woman could be in the position that I’m in, I learned a long time ago that I cannot stay quiet on who I am or fade into the background.
 I always make sure it’s known that I am running the business, and if someone can’t accept that, I will not deal with them professionally until they do.
 It’s slow going, and a real uphill battle, but I feel like these small steps on my part will make it easier for my daughters to be able to be successful and accomplished in whatever fields they decide to go into.